-There has always been an ultimate sanction available to apply to persistent offenders.
-A student who has an unsatisfactory attendance record at a module will not be allowed to enter for an examination at the conclusion of the module.
-This decision has to be taken by the Registrar after consultation with the Professor or lecturer responsible for the course.
+A student who has an unsatisfactory attendance record at a module may not be allowed to enter for an examination at the conclusion of the module.
+This decision is taken by the Registrar after consultation with the Professor or lecturer responsible for the programme.
 The decision of the Registrar is subject to appeal to the Academic Council of the University.